stark1tty/awesome-PhD/README.md

 - [NATURE EVENTS](https://www.nature.com/naturecareers/events/): Events listing from Nature; international.

 #### Guidance
+- [HOW TO SPEAK IN PUBLIC](https://psyche.co/guides/public-speaking-doesnt-need-to-be-an-ordeal-if-you-follow-the-ancients): Public speaking can feel like an ordeal, but take a lesson from the ancients: it’s a skill you can develop like any other.
 - [TALK INVITATIONS](https://www.chjh.nl/what-to-do-with-that-invitation/): Have you been invited to speak somewhere?
 Here are some questions you might (and should) ask beforehand.
 - [WIKIVOYAGE](https://en.wikivoyage.org/wiki/Main_Page): The free worldwide travel guide that you can edit.
 The official, non-commercial sister site of Wikipedia for sightseeing, activities, cuisine and accommodation around the world.

 #### Tools
+- [PLAYBOOK FOR UNIVERSAL DESIGN](https://universaldesignguide.com/): This Universal Design Playbook was created with the purpose of providing easy access to planning and facilitating universal design development work, whether it is short workshops or longer work sessions.
+Lots of good ideas for planning events.
 - [RESURCHIFY](https://www.resurchify.com/): Resurchify is an information portal for the people pursuing research.
 We bring to you a varied list of research gatherings like conferences, journals, meetings, symposiums, etc across multiple areas.
 Along with that, we also share a huge chunk of details of these events.
 For example, for the conferences, we share their important schedules, call for papers, etc. The site also includes various ranking metrics for journals, conferences and other events.

 ### Data